God in Hinduism: Henotheism, kathenotheism, and equitheism

-Panentheism and non-theism
+Panentheism and nontheism

 The Vedic era conceptualization of the divine or the One, states Jeaneane Fowler, is more abstract than a monotheistic God, it is the Reality behind and of the phenomenal universe.
 The Vedic hymns treat it as "limitless, indescribable, absolute principle", thus the Vedic divine is something of a panentheism rather than simple henotheism.

-In late Vedic era, around the start of Upanishadic age (c.
-800 BCE), theosophical speculations emerge that develop concepts which scholars variously call nondualism or monism, as well as forms of non-theism and pantheism.
+In the late Vedic era, around the start of the Upanishadic age (c.
+800 BCE), theosophical speculations emerged that developed concepts which scholars variously call nondualism or monism, as well as forms of nontheism and pantheism.
 An example of the questioning of the concept of God, in addition to henotheistic hymns found therein, are in later portions of the Rigveda, such as the Nasadiya Sukta.

-Hinduism calls the metaphysical absolute concept as Brahman, incorporating within it the transcendent and immanent reality.
-Different schools of thought interpret Brahman as either personal, impersonal or transpersonal.
+Hinduism calls the metaphysical absolute concept Brahman, incorporating within it transcendence and immanence.
+Different schools of thought interpret Brahman as either personal, impersonal, or transpersonal.
 Ishwar Chandra Sharma describes it as "Absolute Reality, beyond all dualities of existence and non-existence, light and darkness, and of time, space and cause".

 Influential ancient and medieval Hindu philosophers, states philosophy professor Roy Perrett, teach their spiritual ideas with a world created ex nihilo and "effectively manage without God altogether".
 In Hindu philosophy, there are many different schools.
 Its non-theist traditions such as Samkhya, early Nyaya, Mimamsa and many within Vedanta such as Advaita do not posit the existence of an almighty, omnipotent, omniscient, omnibenevolent God (monotheistic God), while its theistic traditions posit a personal God left to the choice of the Hindu.
 The major schools of Hindu philosophy explain morality and the nature of existence through the karma and samsara doctrines, as in other Indian religions.

 Monotheism

 Monotheism is the belief in a single creator God and the lack of belief in any other Creator.
-Hinduism is not a monolithic faith and different sects may or may not posit or require such a belief.
-Religion is considered a personal belief in Hinduism and followers are free to choose the different interpretations within the framework of karma and samsara.
-Many forms of Hinduism believe in a monotheistic God, such as Krishnaism, some schools of Vedanta, and Arya Samaj.
+Different sects of Hinduism may or may not posit or require such a belief, as religion is considered a personal belief in Hinduism and followers are free to choose the different interpretations within the framework of karma and samsara.
+Many forms of Hinduism believe in a type of monotheistic God, such as Krishnaism with polymorphic theism, some schools of Vedanta, and Arya Samaj.

+Advaita Vedanta, for instance, espouses monism, and holds Brahman to be unchanging and undifferentiated from reality.
+Brahman is therefore undifferentiated from the individual self, or Atman.
+The concept is thought by some, such as David Adams Leeming and Gavin Flood, to resemble monotheistic conceptions of god to some degree, since all other since are believed to be manifestations of Brahman.

+Several medieval Muslim scholars, such as al-Biruni and Amir Khusrau, described Hinduism as fundamentally monotheistic in nature, and attributed polytheistic worship to a lack of education.